What Are The Stages Of Alzheimer's Disease And How Is Each Managed?

 Management of the severe dementia stage

-During the final stage of Alzheimer's, your loved one may change physically and mentally, but they can still respond to emotions.
+During the final stage of Alzheimer's disease, your loved one may change physically and mentally, but they can still respond to emotions.
 Care given with affection can have positive effects on them.
 Soothing physical contact, such as a gentle hand massage, can help keep seniors connected with the world around them.
 Movement may also be helpful, so try to reduce their immobility by assisting them in walking around and providing walk aids where possible.

 Gently stimulate their other senses, as well.
 Consider a short daily walk outside, sitting in a quiet garden, or sitting at a window to the outside.
 Play relaxing music or let them hear your voice as you read out loud to them.
 For instance, you can try to introduce smells that were once familiar to them, such as a favorite perfume or flower.

-The inability to swallow can also lead to malnutrition, another common cause of death for those with Alzheimer's.
+The inability to swallow can also lead to malnutrition, another common cause of death for those with Alzheimer's disease.
 You may make swallowing easier by offering soft foods and feeding the individual each spoonful.
 Dehydration can also occur because the individual may no longer detect or indicate thirst.
 For this reason, caregivers often offer sips of water throughout the day.

 The final months of your loved one's life may be challenging.
 Some families choose this time to opt for institutionalized care.
 Hospice care, which also considers the caregiver, is also a choice.
 Regardless of where the care is given, provide care with the utmost positive intentions for the senior, considering their physical, emotional, and spiritual needs.